Committee Descriptions

 2. To not remove dead trees as they provide food and nesting areas for birds,

-3. To continue to mow the meadows which encourage the bluebird populations.
+3. To continue to mow the once a year in early spring which encourage the bluebird populations.

 Budget and Finance to index